-DPS prepares this Annual Security and Fire Safety Information Report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-This report is prepared in cooperation with local law enforcement agencies surrounding our campus, Campus Life, Student Conduct, the Dean of Students, and other college departments.
+DPS prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, and the Violence Against Women Act (VAWA).
+This report is prepared in cooperation with local law enforcement agencies surrounding our campus and other college properties, Student Life, Student Conduct, the Dean of Students, and other college departments.